NREL/fastsim/docs/src/cal_and_val.md

 ![image](https://github.com/NREL/fastsim/assets/4818940/8483661f-dee4-4d59-9d69-e6d54dae0100)

 ## Calibration Level 0 (Parameterization) Guidelines
+As noted in the table above, parameterization of a new FASTSim powertrain model is performed when little or no ground truth performance data is available for a specific vehicle.
+One example of this is if EPA window-sticker fuel economy data is the only available performance data.
+In this situation, it is recommended to parameterize a FASTSim powertrain model using the most reliable vehicle parameters from available information (e.g., specification websites).
+This helps to avoid overfitting and relies on the robustness of the FASTSim approach to capture the most important powertrain dynamics and to simulate energy consumption.

-- Create a new vehicle file, either from a template or an existing vehicle model
+- Create a new vehicle file, either from a template or an existing vehicle model (ideally of the same powertrain type)
-- Enter vehicle parameters from specification websites
+- Enter vehicle parameters from various specification sources (__note__: it is recommended to document the source of specifications that are used to determine each parameter)
-  - `veh_pt_type` and `fc_eff_type` are important high level powertrain descriptors
+  - `veh_pt_type` and `fc_eff_type` are important high level descriptors that define the powertrain technology
     - `veh_pt_type`: Vehicle powertrain type
+      - Parameter values:
         - `Conv`: conventional (ICE, gasoline or diesel) vehicle
         - `HEV`: hybrid electric vehicle
         - `PHEV`: plug-in hybrid electric vehicle
         - `BEV`: battery electric vehicle
     - `fc_eff_type`: Fuel converter efficiency type
-      - Used to retrieve default `fc_eff_map` if it is not provided
+      - This parameter is used to retrieve the default `fc_eff_map` for a particular engine type if a custom map is not provided
-      - Unimportant and ineffectual for vehicles without a fuel converter (e.g. BEVs)
+      - Unnecessary and not used for vehicles without a fuel converter (e.g. BEVs)
+      - Parameter values:
         - `SI`: spark ignition
         - `Atkinson`: Atkinson cycle (typical for hybrids)
         - `Diesel`: diesel (compression ignition)
         - `H2FC`: hydrogen fuel cell (use with `veh_pt_type` set to `HEV`)
         - `HD_Diesel`: heavy-duty diesel
   - `veh_override_kg` is the simplest way to specify total vehicle mass
     - If not provided, the various component mass parameters will be used to calculate total vehicle mass
-    - If `veh_override_kg` is provided, component mass parameters are ineffectual
+    - If `veh_override_kg` is provided, component mass parameters are unnecessary and not used
-  - `drag_coef` and `wheel_rr_coef` can be calculated from dynamometer road load equation coefficients (ABCs) for vehicles tested by the EPA using `fastsim.auxiliaries.abc_to_drag_coeffs`
+  - `drag_coef` and `wheel_rr_coef` can be calculated from dynamometer road load equation coefficients (ABCs) for vehicles tested by the US EPA using `fastsim.auxiliaries.abc_to_drag_coeffs`.
+Test data, including the road load coefficients from coast-down testing, for cars tested by the US EPA is available [here](https://www.epa.gov/compliance-and-fuel-economy-data/data-cars-used-testing-fuel-economy).
-    - `drag_coef` is sometimes provided on specification websites, but if possible the ABCs should be used
+    - `drag_coef` is sometimes provided on specification websites and reasonable values informed by engineering judgement for `wheel_rr_coef` can be used , but when possible the ABCs and `fastsim.auxiliaries.abc_to_drag_coeffs` method should be used instead
-  - `wheel_radius_m` is often not explicitly provided, but a tire code can be supplied to `fastsim.utils.calculate_tire_radius` to calculate a radius
+  - `wheel_radius_m` is often not explicitly available for a vehicle, but a tire code can be supplied to `fastsim.utils.calculate_tire_radius` to calculate a radius
-  - Note: For hybrids, 'total system power' is often provided.
-This should not be used for either `fc_max_kw` or `mc_max_kw`, individual powers should instead be provided
+  - Note: For hybrids, 'total system power' is often provided (e.g., combined ICE and electric motor powers).
+This should not be used for either `fc_max_kw` or `mc_max_kw`, peak engine-only power should be used for `fc_max_kw` and peak electric motor-only power for `mc_max_kw`.

 ## Calibration Level 2 Guidelines
 - Copy